 By the end of June 2019 we had a full and frank admission from the Trust's solicitors.
 “We have also carried out our own investigations, as a result of which the Trust accepts that the standard of care for your client, Mrs Richford and Harry, did not meet a reasonable standard, both during delivery and immediately afterwards.”
 The admission was so stark and unequivocal that we felt vindicated in all our investigating, whilst being disappointed that

 On the first day of Harry's inquest an apology was issued to the media.
-This apology was a far stronger apology than anything we had received from them but still, they did not apologise for Sarah's care, only Harry.
+This apology was a far stronger apology than anything we had received from them to that point.
+Still they did not apologise for Sarah's care, only Harry.
 The coroner was highly critical that neither he or the family were sent this apology, only the media.
 This was an apology for the media and not for the family.

 We kept sending evidence to the coroner and the CQC in order to keep them abreast of matters and to try and push the coroner into finding us a date.
 At one point we were told that the inquest was now likely to be September/October only to be told soon after that early 2020 was now more likely.
 The anguish that this all caused cannot be underestimated.
 At last, at the beginning of August we got a date for a 2nd PIR, this was to be a full day event on October 16th 2019, at least we had some progress.